sxs-collaboration/spectre/docs/Tutorials/OptionParsing.md

 and choose between classes implementing an interface.  %Options are parsed during code initialization and can be used to construct objects placed in the Parallel::ConstGlobalCache and options passed to the parallel components.
-Except as otherwise noted, the types necessary to mark objects for parsing are declared in `Options/Options.hpp`.
+The types necessary to mark objects for parsing are declared in `Options/Options.hpp`.

 ## General option format